gguzzy/2s-KAGCN/README.md

 Then combine the generated scores with:

     `python ensemble.py` --datasets ntu/xview

+# To do:
+1. Complete training for the whole script and compare results with official paper.
+2. Use additional models to compare results and select the best model.

 # Citation
 Please cite the following paper if you use this repository in your reseach.